MSeveri96/MANULS/README.md

 ## Questions?

-If anything about the code is unclear you are encouraged to post in the [Discussion] section, if you find a bug in the code you can post in the [issues section].
-Another way to reach us is to write to
+If anything about the code is unclear you are encouraged to post in the [Discussion] section or to write to the maintainer of this repository (marco.severi6@unibo.it)